 Other Live Las Vegas Webcams

 Elvis Wedding Chapel: Take a peek inside the Elvis Wedding Chapel in Las Vegas.
 While not a live shot of the skyline or familiar sights, seeing people tie the knot in Vegas is uplifting… as long as you ignore the fact 50% will end up divorced.
-We kid, we kid.
-Check out the webcam here.
+I kid, I kid.

 The above live Las Vegas webcams should be sufficient to give you your Vegas fix from afar.
-Whether people-watching or simply wanting to see familiar landmarks, we suggest you tune into these live feeds early and often to soothe those post Vegas blues.
+Whether people-watching or simply wanting to see familiar landmarks, I suggest you tune into these live feeds early and often to soothe those post-Vegas blues.

 See Also: Let us help you find the loosest slots in Vegas using reporting from the Nevada Gaming Commission.